 Needle Phobia Case Summary

 Needle phobias can produce intense symptoms and extreme avoidance behavior.
-This case study illustrates outpatient therapy for a client with a severe needle phobia.
+This case study illustrates outpatient therapy for a client with a severe needle phobia (trypanophobia).
 The client’s psychosocial history suggested a number of past events that appeared to be very traumatizing and to contribute to his phobia.
 None of those events had been treated sufficiently.
 The client’s experiences resulted in his increasing avoidance of needles, which soon extended to doctor and dentist visits as well as to medical treatment in general.
-The client's generalized fear of getting an injection and having to consult medical doctors resulted in constantly elevated anxiety levels, extremely cautious behavior and severe avoidance behavior.
+The client's generalized fear of getting an injection and having to consult medical doctors resulted in constantly elevated anxiety levels, extremely cautious behavior, and severe avoidance behavior.

-At the beginning of treatment, the client received psycho-educational information about fear, trauma, and symptoms related to these conditions.
+At the beginning of phobia treatment, the client received psycho-educational information about fear, trauma, and symptoms related to these conditions.
 Then the situations that were traumatizing for the client were treated with Quick REMAP.
 The client experienced an impressive reduction of his distress levels fairly quickly.
 The next step was a brief behavioral intervention in the form of gradual exposure to needles and injections.
 Interestingly, the exposure therapy was much easier, took less time, and caused much less fear and fewer symptoms than before the application of Quick REMAP.
 The client was gradually exposed to needles and injections during two sessions.
 Then, the client’s family doctor performed an immunization.
 Later, after a follow-up booster injection had been given, appointments were made for a blood-draw and a dentist visit.
 The client was then able to face and calmly deal with the triggers that formerly used to induce a major fear response.
 Therefore, the treatment could be terminated within a short time.
 While the Germany health insurance authorizes 25 therapy sessions, only ten sessions were needed.
 During a follow-up, the client stated that all the medical and dental treatments that he had required had been successfully performed without any major problems.

 Needle Phobia – diagnosis and differential diagnosis

 Needle phobia falls into the category of Specific Phobia (ICD 10 F40.2, DSM-IV-TR 300.29).
 According to the ICD 10, the most important criterion to differentiate phobia from common intensive fear is marked and persistent fear that is triggered by the presence or anticipation of a specific object or a specific situation.
-Examples for such triggers are seeing blood or injuries, doctor or dentist visits, certain animals (such as snakes or spiders), heights, darkness, thunder or storms, and the fear of exposure to certain illnesses.
+Examples for such triggers are seeing blood or injuries, doctor or dentist visits, certain animals (such as snakes or spiders), driving on highways, heights, darkness, thunder or storms, and the fear of exposure to certain illnesses.
 Needle phobia is also a specific phobia.
 Clients know that their fear is excessive or unreasonable, but they are rarely or not at all able to control their fear and endure the situation.
 When clients are confronted with the phobic situation (imaginary or in real life) they almost always experience emotional discomfort (such as fear or helplessness) and physical responses (accelerated heart rate, shortness of breath, a feeling of choking, muscle tension, trembling, sweating, dizziness, nausea, hot flushes or chills etc.).
+If intense enough, they can experience an anxiety attack.
 In general, clients develop anxious anticipation of, intense distress in, and partial or entire avoidance of the feared situation.
 This avoidance increasingly limits and interferes with the client’s functioning and quality of life.
 This again increases the client’s distress about merely having the phobia.
 The extent of the distress that a client experiences in daily functioning depends on how well they manage to avoid the phobic situation.
 A specific phobia often develops in childhood and young adulthood and can persist for a lifetime if untreated.

 Needle Phobia diagnosis requires the following criteria to be met: